mdaser/pine64/u-boot/README.md

 ### Create SD Card

 The files used in this description were created in the **buildroot** environment.
+They will be copied to the SD card.

+The easiest way to get a bootable SD card is to write **sdcard.img** to an SD card using **dd**; **buildroot** created the image for you.

+Creating a bootable SD card manually involve the following steps:

-Blank the SD card:
+- Blank the SD card :warning:

 ```
 $ sudo dd if=/dev/zero of=/dev/sdb bs=1M count=1
 ```

-Write the SPL and u-boot binaries:
+- Write the SPL and u-boot binaries :nut_and_bolt:

 ```
 $ sudo dd if=sunxi-spl.bin of=/dev/sdb bs=1024 seek=8
 $ sudo dd if=u-boot.bin of=/dev/sdb bs=1024 seek=40
 ```

+- Create boot partition :boot:

-Create a boot parition of about 100MB; create a **vfat** filesystem.
+Create a primary parition of about 100MB; it must be the first partition on the card.

+Create a **vfat** filesystem.

 See the **Boot Scripts** section above.